Priyatham97/documentscompare/README.md

-# Comparing two Resumes for similiarities
+# Comparing two Documents for similiarities

 #### Environment Used - Python 3.42 , NLTK